heyxalok/Optiv-AI-Project/README.md

 # Automating File Cleansing and Analysis Leveraging AI

+This project is a comprehensive Python-based prototype designed to solve the challenges outlined in the Optiv Cyber Simulation Exercise.
+The system automates the process of cleansing sensitive information from diverse file formats and leverages multiple state-of-the-art AI models to generate actionable security insights.

 ## 🎯 Project Goal

-The goal of this project is to design and prototype an automated solution for Optiv's security consultants.
-The system will cleanse diverse client files (like images, PowerPoints, and Excel sheets) by removing sensitive information, pre-process them into a consistent format, and analyze the data to generate meaningful security insights.
+The goal of this project is to design and prototype an automated solution for Optiv's security consultants. [cite_start]The system will cleanse diverse client files (like images, PowerPoints, and Excel sheets) by removing sensitive information, pre-process them into a consistent format, and analyze the data to generate meaningful security insights[cite: 5].

----
+## ✨ Key Features

+* **Multi-Modal File Processing:** Ingests and analyzes a wide range of file types, including `.png`, `.jpg`, scanned `.pdf`, `.pptx`, and `.xlsx`.
+* **Advanced Logo Cleansing:** Utilizes OpenCV's inpainting technique to seamlessly remove and "heal" areas where known client logos are detected.
+* **AI-Powered PII Redaction:** Employs a hybrid approach using SpaCy's Named Entity Recognition (NER) to intelligently find and mask names, combined with regex for contact details (emails, phone numbers).
+* **State-of-the-Art Analysis Engine:** Leverages a powerful Large Language Model (Mistral-7B) to act as an AI cybersecurity consultant, interpreting the cleansed data to produce high-quality, context-aware security findings.
+* **Automated Description Generation:** Uses a suite of AI models (BLIP for images, DistilBART for documents) to generate contextual, human-readable descriptions for all processed files.

+## ⚙️ Architecture

+Below is the functional design diagram illustrating the project's architecture and data flow.

+*[Insert Your Functional Design Diagram Image Here]*

+## 🛠️ Tech Stack

+* **Core:** Python 3.10+
+* **AI / ML:** PyTorch, Hugging Face Transformers, SpaCy, OpenCV
+* **Core Models:** `mistralai/Mistral-7B-Instruct-v0.2`, `Salesforce/blip-image-captioning-base`, `stepfun-ai/GOT-OCR-2.0-hf`, `sshleifer/distilbart-cnn-12-6`
+* **Data Handling & Parsing:** Pandas, OpenPyXL, python-pptx, pdf2image

-## 🧑‍💻 Team & Roles
+## 🚀 Setup & Usage (Google Colab)

-* **Architect:** @[hyexalok] - Manages the overall project structure, integrates all modules, and performs the final security analysis to generate `Key Findings`.
-* **Image Parser:** @[ARYANNNN1234] - Responsible for processing image files (`.png`, `.jpeg`) to perform OCR and generate rich, contextual descriptions.
-* **Document Parser:** @[Anamika's GitHub Username] - Responsible for processing text-based documents (`.pptx`, `.xlsx`) to extract all text content.
-* **Text Cleanser:** @[ashishanilsikaria] - Responsible for taking raw text from the parsers and cleansing it of Personally Identifiable Information (PII).

----

-## ✅ Phase 1 Sprint Goal (Deadline: Sunday, Sept 21st)

-The objective of our first sprint is for each team member to create a basic, functional script for their assigned role.

-* **Architect:** Create the GitHub repo, define the project's folder structure, and build the main application skeleton (`main.py`) that shows the overall logic flow.
-* **Image Parser:** Create a script that can take an image as input and successfully perform both OCR and AI-driven image description.
-* **Document Parser:** Create a script that can take a `.pptx` or `.xlsx` file as input and extract all text.
-* **Text Cleanser:** Create a script that can take a string of text and remove basic PII like email addresses and phone numbers.
+This project is designed to run in a Google Colab environment with a GPU.

+### 1. Environment Setup
+* Create a new Colab notebook and set the runtime to **T4 GPU** (`Runtime` -> `Change runtime type`).

+### 2. Project & Data Setup
+* Clone this repository or upload it as a ZIP file.
+* Create a folder named `logo_templates/` and add your logo image files (e.g., `optiv_logo.png`).
+* Add the documents you want to analyze to the `test_files/` folder.

+### 3. Install Dependencies
+* Run the following command in a cell to install all necessary packages.
+    ```python
+    !apt-get update
+    !apt-get install -y tesseract-ocr poppler-utils

+    !pip install --quiet \
+        "numpy==1.26.4" \
+        "transformers" \
+        "torch" \
+        "accelerate" \
+        "bitsandbytes" \
+        "pillow" \
+        "requests" \
+        "opencv-python-headless" \
+        "spacy==3.7.2" \
+        "pdf2image" \
+        "openpyxl" \
+        "python-pptx" \
+        "pandas"

+    !python -m spacy download en_core_web_sm
+    ```

+### 4. Hugging Face Authentication
+* The Mistral-7B model requires authentication.
+Run the following cell and paste your Hugging Face access token when prompted.
+    ```python
+    from huggingface_hub import login
+    login()
+    ```

+### 5. Running the Pipeline
+* Execute the main script to process all files in the `test_files` directory.
+    ```python
+    !python main.py
+    ```
+* The script will print a final, formatted table with the analysis results for each file.